 Construction in progress, including land, is carried at cost, and no depreciation is recorded.
-Real estate undergoing significant renovations and improvements is considered to be under development.
-All direct and indirect costs related to development activities are capitalized into "Construction in progress, including land" in our consolidated balance sheets, except for certain demolition costs, which are expensed as incurred.
-Direct development costs incurred include: predevelopment expenditures directly related to a specific project, development and construction costs, interest, insurance and real estate taxes.
+All direct and indirect costs related to development activities, including redevelopment activities, are capitalized to the extent that we believe such costs are recoverable through the value of the property into "Construction in progress, including land" in our consolidated balance sheets, except for certain demolition costs, which are expensed as incurred.
+Direct development costs incurred include: pre-development expenditures directly related to a specific project, development and construction costs, interest, insurance and real estate taxes.
 Indirect development costs include: employee salaries and benefits, travel and other related costs that are directly associated with the development.
 Our method of calculating capitalized interest expense is based upon applying our weighted average borrowing rate to the actual accumulated expenditures if the property does not have property specific debt.
 If the property is encumbered by specific debt, we will capitalize both the interest incurred applicable to that debt and additional interest expense using our weighted average borrowing rate for any accumulated expenditures in excess of the principal balance of the debt encumbering the property.
-The capitalization of such expenses ceases when the real estate is ready for its intended use, but no later than one-year from substantial completion of major construction activities.
+The capitalization of such expenses ceases when the real estate is ready for its intended use, but no later than one-year from substantial completion of major construction activities at which point the costs associated with a property are allocated to its various components.